 What is the goal of our lesson summary project?

 We currently have 90 lessons and 90 practice modules with a lot of lesson recordings, interactive content, and practice.
-Since we have quite a lot of lessons and new students are joining daily, this project will provide additional written summaries done by students so that the newcomers can read articles about strategies if they do not have the time to watch the lesson recordings.
+Since we have quite a lot of lessons and new students are joining daily, this project will provide additional written summaries so that the newcomers can read articles about strategies if they do not have the time to watch the lesson recordings.

 We have the following sections listed in the lesson 2: